 A framework to differentiate erroneous ROAs from prefix hijacks.
 It enables network operators to avoid blocking legitimate traffic and keep preventing prefix hijacking attacks.

-As part of our research at Fraunhofer Institute for Secure Information Technology we develop the smart Route Origin Validator (smartROV) to enjoy security benefits of RPKI without the concerns of legitimate traffic loss due to erroneous or outdated ROAs. smartROV employs heuristics to detect ROA errors.
+As part of our research we develop the smart Route Origin Validator (smartROV) to enjoy security benefits of RPKI without the concerns of legitimate traffic loss due to erroneous or outdated ROAs. smartROV employs heuristics to detect ROA errors.

-To simplify and speed up the ROV adoption process and bring the benefits of RPKI to network operators we set up a global service, we call Routing Sentry (ROSE), based on smartROV, which identifies misconfigurations and then notifies the relevant ASes of the errors with recommendations for mitigations.
+To simplify and speed up the ROV adoption process and bring the benefits of RPKI to network operators we set up a global service, we call Smart Validation, based on smartROV, which identifies misconfigurations and then notifies the relevant ASes of the errors with recommendations for mitigations.

 You can contact us via firstname.lastname@example.org.